eudoxia0/flashcards/Cards/Quantum Computation and Quantum Information.md

 C: Term: [adjoint of a matrix]

 Definition: [the operation that takes a matrix, tranposes it, and applies the complex conjugate to each element.]

+---

+Q: What does CNOT stand for?
+A: Controlled NOT.

+---

+Q: The CNOT gate has how many inputs.
+A: Two.

+---

+Q: The CNOT gate has two inputs: what are they?
+A: Control, target.